skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 ![404]({{ site.url }}/images/8bit/clock/schematic.png)
 * Note: I ended up not inverting the halt input as opposed to the schematic, therefore my halt signal remains inverted (\\(\overline{HLT}\\))

+### Testing the clock
+* The clock can be fully tested in [tinkercad](https://www.tinkercad.com/things/0oDN7oQGoQR-555-timer-p11) by starting a simulation
+* In real life the only adjustment I might need is to fix double bouncing of the push button, which happens occasionally.
+  * However it doesnt seem to be a capacitor resistor/555 timer issue as I can clearly notice the double clock pulse with the naked eye.
+It seems to be a mechanical issue, maybe I should replace the \\(1k\Omega\\) capacitor for a 10k one if the issue bothers me too much.

 ## Registers
 * Components included in the kit (including the components for ALU)
   * 4 Breadboards